Dino-Kupinic/UntisPlanner/README.md

 > [!IMPORTANT]
 > The live demo is based on the `main` branch.
 If you want to test the latest features, you should head to the `develop` branch.

+# Features

+### Generation Options

+- Federal State selection (Upper Austria, Salzburg, Vienna, ...)
+- Period
+- Lesson Days (Monday - Friday)
+- Teacher selection
+- Year

+### Legend

+Quick reference for which colors represents which mark in the Calendar

+### Calendar

+- Year view with color marked holidays and teaching periods
+- Left/Right arrows for navigating calendar
+- Quick travel by clicking on a month
+- Popover for detailed information on each marking

+### Export

+- Table display of generation result
+- Option for downloading or copying to clipboard
+- JSON/CSV format support

+### Settings

+- Language selection
+- Theme selection
+- Creating/Removing teachers
+- Creating/Removing custom holidays

+### Other
+- Light/Dark Mode

 ## 😄 Authors